Skip to main content

 • Appointing and dismissing as well as deciding on the remuneration of the President and CEO

-• Appointing the Chair and Deputy Chair as well as members of the company’s Advisory Council
+• Appointing the Chair and Deputy Chair as well as the other members of the Company’s Advisory Council.

 Other